Rulebook (17th Edition)

 Additionally, the following rules apply to all counters:

-- Removing counters for their effects does not require exhausting the minion it is on since the effect is that of the counter, not of the minion.
+- Popping a counter does not require exhausting the minion it is on since the effect is that of the counter, not of the minion.

-- Removing the counter to trigger its effect is treated the same as an activation cost of an ability, and thus is done immediately when the effect is triggered.
+- Removing the counter as a part of popping it is done immediately when the effect is triggered.

 Following is a list of counter types which are currently available, and an explanation of each counter type's effect.
-Note: “the card” refers here to the card that the counter was removed from.
+Here, the host refers to the minion that the counter was on when it was popped.

-- Sword Counter (proactive): Increase the card’s SP by 1.
+- Sword Counter (proactive): Increase the host’s SP by 1.

-- Shield Counter (reactive): When the card would take damage, reduce the damage taken by 2.
+- Shield Counter (reactive): When the host would take damage from a die: Zero the damage of that die.

-- Weakness Counter (proactive): Decrease the card’s SP by 1.
+- Weakness Counter (proactive): Decrease the host’s SP to 0.

-- Damage Counter (proactive): Roll a six-sided die and inflict damage to the card equal to the result.
+- Damage Counter (proactive): Roll a six-sided die and inflict damage to the host equal to the result.

 Chains